Men’s Group for Compulsive Sexual Patterns

 Who this is for

 This group is for adult men whose sexual patterns have become difficult to control or are creating strain in their lives or relationships.
-It may be especially relevant for men working to rebuild trust after betrayal or seeking a more stable and grounded relationship with sexuality.
+These patterns may involve sex with others, solo sexual activity (such as pornography or masturbation), or other behaviors like app use, online messaging, or paid sexual encounters.

 It may not be appropriate for those in active substance dependence that would make ketamine use unsafe.